-There is a direct co-relation between how we look and how we feel inside.
+There is a direct co-relation between how we look from outside and how we feel inside.
 Beauty may be only skin deep but its a well known fact that when people feel good about their physical appearance, it has a positive affect on their mood and self-confidence.

 With the recent ground breaking advancements in non surgical cosmetic procedures, more and more people are able to afford them and benefit from something which, only a few years ago, was available to only the rich and famous.

 Not everyone is suitable for a cosmetic enhancement procedure though.
 It is important to understand that such procedures should only be considered when you have realistic expectations and your budget allows you to do it.

 The aim has to be to look fresh and rested, not fake or plastic.

 What Is Beauty?

 The secret of beauty and attractiveness has been a quest of humans since the dawn of civilization.
 Recent studies have shown that the secret of beauty may at last be understood.
 It seems that attractiveness may be hard wired in our brains.

 Experiments designed to measure attractiveness usually involve showing a series of images of human faces and asking subjects to rate their visual appeal.
 Surprisingly, people from a variety of different ages, races and cultures agree on what is and isn’t beautiful.
 Babies as young as 3 months can identify and prefer faces that most adults would deem beautiful.